From Childhood Through College

 The photo to the right is a picture of one of the early Girls Cottages.

 Some of the many different types of jobs the children would perform included sewing, ironing, baking, and serving tables in the dining hall.
+Young Nell was frequently assigned to the nursery to care for the infants and other small children.

 Through all of this Nell made sure she kept up with her studies and completed her Elementary School education.